HarikrishnanBalagopal/test-wasm-components-handwritten/README.md

 Handwritten WASM components.
 The point is to learn the WASM component model https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md

+Runtime host for running these components is in https://github.com/HarikrishnanBalagopal/test-wasm-components-handwritten-host

 ## Overview

 Based on this tutorial https://ifcoltransglinks.wordpress.com/2024/01/24/creating-a-webassembly-component-with-wat-and-wit/